machineghost/docs/docs/dual-booting.md

 Windows 8 and later uses a "Fast Startup" setting which prevents Windows from fully shutting down and allowing other OSes to use the disk.
 Before you can properly dual boot with Windows, you must disable this setting in Windows.

 In your Windows install, open Control Panel and head to "Power Options".
 Select "Choose what the power buttons do", select "Change settings that are currently unavailable", then disable the "fast startup" setting.
-Note that Windows updates may occasionally turn this setting back on without asking, so if you are unable to boot into %s, check this setting first.
+Note that Windows updates may occasionally turn this setting back on without asking, so if you are unable to boot into Pop!\_OS, check this setting first.

 ## Create Partitions

 Use the "Modify Partitions…" button to open GParted, then select the wanted drive in the top-right of GParted.
-Resize the desired partition down to make room for a %s partition.
+Resize the desired partition down to make room for a Pop!\_OS partition.
 If your device is in EFI mode, create a new 512 MB FAT32 partition at the beginning of the unused space to be used as a Boot (/boot/efi) partition.
 Create a 4 GB swap partition at the end of the unused space.
 Create a partition from the the remaining space to be used as Root (/).

 When you're ready, select the "Apply All Operations" icon at the end of the toolbar.
 Once the process is complete, close the GParted window and the installer will update with your changes.